qwertie/loyc.net/_posts/2018-08-14-mostly-css-combo-boxes.md

 - The `dropdown` class is for menus and combo boxes that drop down when the top content is clicked (remember `tabindex="0"`)
 - The `downarrow` class adds the down-arrow icon (`tabindex="-1"` is required, because it cannot be added via CSS.)
 - The last child of `combobox` or `dropdown` is the dropdown content.
+- [Click here](https://codepen.io/qwertie/pen/QBYMdZ) to view the demo with source code.

 CSS Features We Will Need
 -------------------------